hbracy/fullstack-javascript-template/README.md

 ## Summary
 This template has everything you need to build a full stack application using only Javascript.
 Includes:
-* Full networking generator to build APIs in seconds.
+* Full stack networking generator to build APIs in seconds
-* MongoDB.
+* MongoDB
 * React/Redux
 * Test cases
 * MaterialUI